 The government has allocated funds to promote growth in different startup sectors: health tech startups, agritech startups, defence startups and more.

 But elections being in vicinity, the budget 2019 came out to be more of a populist budget revolving around the electoral ambitions of the current ruling party – rural India, middle class and digital India being the focus.
-To sum it up, Budget 2019 was a mixed bag for the small businesses with too many existing pain points.
+To sum it up, I, Atul Garg, would say that Budget 2019 was a mixed bag for the small businesses with too many existing pain points.

 Subscribe to our newsletter to recieve